They say the worst betrayals don’t come with fanfare.

 As though marriage was temporary.
 As though my kids were optional.

-I leaned back, letting the silence grow heavy between us.
-When I finally spoke, my voice was steady and sharp.
+I leaned back, letting the silence fill with everything he didn’t understand.
+When I finally spoke, my voice was steady — too steady.

 “You know, Jake… when you offered to move in, no one begged you.
 No one forced you.
-You walked in willingly.
-You brought yourself into my children’s lives, and you wanted to be their family.”
+You walked into my children’s lives willingly.
+You wanted to be their family.”

-He opened his mouth to respond, but I lifted my hand.
+He opened his mouth but I held up a hand.

 “You know what’s crazy?
 Next week, I was supposed to stand in front of everyone we love and promise to love you, to support you, to grow old with you.
 But…”